ChristianVermeulen/mtbci2013/README.md

 Adding your repo
 --------
 Add the following URL as Webhook URL in your repo settings: `http://hrprojecten.net/newcommit.php`.
-Test te hook to add your last 3 commits.
+Test the hook to add your last 3 commits.

 Todo
 --------